LiquidHg/kraken/Kraken.SharePoint.Client.Nuget2/Readme.txt

 Update History:

-v0.2.87: Fixes to WebExtensions.GetFolder; fixes for EnsureProperty when no property expressions are passed with the object.
-Implemented client object "chaining" for EnsureProperty; changes to allow finding setting a list item based on its title instead of just numeric ID. v0.2.86: Additional fixes to support Info Architecture import functions after massive changes to site column methods.
+v0.2.88: Alpha.
+Fixed issue with illegal char like ampersand in field CHOICES causing exception; fixed issue with weird CSOM list property SetExemptFromBlockDownloadOfNonViewableFiles causing 'method not found' exception when it is set.
+Add support for GroupBy to CAML library/helpers.
+Refactored view CAML to use unsigned int for all row limits.
+Made RowLimit an optional parameter in IHasCamlViewParameters. v0.2.87: Stable and tested.
+Fixes to WebExtensions.GetFolder; fixes for EnsureProperty when no property expressions are passed with the object.
+Implemented client object "chaining" for EnsureProperty; changes to allow finding setting a list item based on its title instead of numeric ID. v0.2.86: Additional fixes to support Info Architecture import functions after massive changes to site column methods.
 Specifically, the method for loading key properties for fields was not including all properties as speicifed, because CSOM is a total P.o.S. v0.2.85: Fixed problems with FieldProperties not being loaded during canonicalization of formulas when creating site columns and in creation of extra fields for lookup columns; updated to make it more consistent and robust.
 Added some useful methods to FieldUtility class.
 Made some changes to CSOM query optimization so that not as many calls to the server get made. v0.2.84-alpha01: Fixed an issue with scope in file upload utility.